weather-gov/weather.gov/README.md

    > however, it does not work correctly for this particular service.
 Dunno why
    > not.
 4. Browse to [http://localhost:8080](http://localhost:8080) in your broswer.
-You should see the default Drupal 10 landing page.
+You should see the default Drupal 10 installation page.
 From here, you can log in as the site administrator with username `admin` and password `root`.
+5. If for some reason you're not automatically logged in, browse to [http://localhost:8080/user/login](http://localhost:8080/user/login).

 ## Editing and adding themes